Dubai has been popular among overseas investors and the real estate market grew remarkably throughout the 2000s.

 The goal is to turn renters into buyers and to create more demand from the medium income segment of the market.

-UAE recently announced a 10-year residency visa for investors, as well as offering 100% foreign ownership of UAE-based companies.
+In 2019, the UAE government announced a 10-year residency visa for investors, as well as offering 100% foreign ownership of UAE-based companies.